kata198/indexedredis/README.md

 **Global Fetch functions**

-These functions are available on SomeModel.objects and don't use any filters (they get specific objects)
+These functions are available on SomeModel.objects and don't use any filters (they get specific objects):

 	get - Get a single object by pk